denczo/monomind/README.md

 # MonoMind

 MonoMind is a synthesizer written with ReactJS and Typescript using the Web Audio API.
 Like it's name suggest it is a monophonic synthesizer with a 32 step sequencer that let you progam any kind of melody.
+It supports responsive design.

 ![alt text](./synth/public/monomindV091.png)